-The SQL Quotes Checker helps classifies Strings by the parity of unescaped single quotes.
-Furthermore, it marks user-supplied Strings as unsafe for SQL query use, as their quoting is unknown; the program must sanitize or validate all such values before concatenating them to a SQL query for execution.
+The SQL Quotes Checker determines whether a string contains an unescaped single quote character.
+Furthermore, it marks user-supplied Strings as unsafe for SQL query use, because their quoting is unknown; the program must sanitize or validate all such values before concatenating them to a SQL query for execution.
 Sanitization can be done by quoting user input as necessary to ensure special characters are properly escaped.
-The SQL Quotes Checker follows ANSI standard and considers doubled-up single quotes as one escaped single quote.
-(Some databases support the use of the backslash as an escape character for single quotes, but this is not safe for all SQL database implementations.)
+The SQL Quotes Checker follows the ANSI standard and considers two consecutive single quote characters as one escaped single quote.
+(Some databases support the use of the backslash as an escape character for single quotes.
+The SQL Quotes Checker does not support that syntax because it is not safe for all SQL database implementations.)

 The SQL Quotes Checker guarantees that no unchecked values are passed to a SQL query execution statement.
-It does not to guarantee that SQL queries written by the code author are safe for execution; e.g., the checker will not warn at compile time about syntax errors or improper uses of DELETE or DROP statements.
+It does not guarantee that SQL queries written by the code author are safe for execution; e.g., the checker will not warn at compile time about syntax errors or improper uses of DELETE or DROP statements.

-When possible, it is better to use a prepared statement or other mechanisms that automatically handle quoting without the need for the programmer to do any work.
+When possible, it is better code style to use a prepared statement or other mechanisms that automatically handle quoting without the need for the programmer to do any work.
 The SQL Quotes Checker is useful for the large quantity of code that still uses string concatenation to create SQL queries.